ypark9/yopa.page/content/blog/2023-04-26-Resolve-a-Conflict-with-Other-Devs-at-Work.md

 ---
-title: How to Resolve a Conflict with Other Devs at Work
+title: Resolve a Conflict with Other Devs at Work
 date: 2023-04-26T01:25:00-04:00
 author: Yoonsoo Park
 description: ""